batteries-css/batteries-components/README.md

 # batteries-components

-This repository contains GUI components used as an extension to [batteries-layout](https://github.com/batteries-css/batteries-layout).
-The components try to resemble a style similar to the Polymer project, however they don't require any JavaScript at all and look good  even if a user doesn't allow JavaScript.
+This repository contains experimental CSS components used as an extension to [batteries-layout](https://github.com/batteries-css/batteries-layout).
+The components try to resemble a style similar to Google's material design, however they don't require any JavaScript at all and look good  even if a user doesn't allow websites to execute scripts.

 ## Components

 #### Button
-Buttons look similar to the Polymer ones.
+Buttons look similar to the material design ones.
 They support various [colors](src/definitions/colors.less) and an `inverted` mode.

 ```html
 <a href="#" class="red button">red button</a>